makerdao/mcd4j/README.md

 // get total DAI in DSR
 BigDecimal totalDai = savingsService.getTotalDai();

-// 1 - get ds proxy for registered ETH account, if no proxy then create one DSProxy dsProxy = dsProxyService.getProxy(registeredEthAccount, true);
+// 1 - get ds proxy for registered ETH account, if no proxy then create one.
+// Subsequent calls to DSProxyService.getProxy return same instance of DSProxy object DSProxy dsProxy = dsProxyService.getProxy(registeredEthAccount, true);

 // 2 - set proxy allowance of 10 DAI